ADBeta/CH32V003_lib_gpioctrl/README.md

 # CH32V003_lib_gpioctrl

-## **NOTE:** This library is currently only tested and built for the CH32V003.
-Other variants of the CH32Vxxx MCU Family have not been tested or considered yet.

 lib_gpioctrl provides `digital_read`, `digital_write` and `analog_read`
 funtionality at runtime, meaning you can redefine pins on the fly programtically.